bottimaakari/osrs-gui-bots/README.md

 # osrs-guibot
-A GUI Bot for OSRS (OldSchool Runescape (tm)) using GuiBot, AutoPy and OpenCV libraries for automating different processes.
+A GUI Bot collection for OSRS (OldSchool RuneScape (tm)) using AutoPy and OpenCV for automating different processes.
+Repository also contains several blind coordinate clicker bots to serve the purpose until guibots have been finished.

+# GUI-bots
 Scripts for different purposes separated in own Python files.

 Main.py acts as the launcher for any of the scripts.